LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 Let us assume we have a site that loads a cookies modal on our first visit, this modal overlays the page, rendering it "inactive" until we either "Accept" or "Deny" cookies.
 This is an example of something that is critical, they don't want us being on the fence about cookies, they need to know whether we're cool with them or not, they have a site with something we're likely interested in and the price of entry is accepting or denying cookies, everything is unavailable until we choose on of those options.
 Once we have chosen an option, the page would then be ready to read or interact with (after we have dismissed several other dialogs, to accept notifications, sign up to the newsletter, install the progressive web app, let them know our geographical location and let them know what colour socks we are wearing).

-There are of course other less annoying and intrusive ways to present to a user their cookies, but I don't think the message has filtered through to the cookie companies just yet.
+There are of course other less annoying and intrusive ways to present to a user their cookies, but I don't think the message has filtered through to the cookie devs just yet.

 ### An image gallery

-Sometimes these may be referred to as a "light box" style gallery, typically a user would select one image and be presented with that image and a bunch of controls to view or access its sibling images.
+Sometimes these may be referred to as a "light box" gallery, typically a user would select one image and be presented with that image and a bunch of controls in a larger view that covers the underlying page, so the user can view or access that image and its sibling images.
 These images would usually be part of a collection of some sort, say property photos, a graduation photoshoot or anything else.
-Upon opening these gallery widgets the underlying page is usually completely "invisible" or barely visible at all.The focus is on the gallery and the effect I guess is to remove all underlying distractions to peruse the images.
+Upon opening these gallery widgets the underlying page is usually completely "invisible" or barely visible at all.
+The user's focus is drawn to the gallery.

 Again, as this completely blocks the underlying page, this is a good example of a modal dialog, the user is in the gallery, if they want out, they can dismiss it and the page below is not available to them until they do dismiss it.

 ### Overview of Modal dialogs

 Again, we could have continued on with many different examples, but I'm desperately trying to not waffle so much in my articles.
-I guess an easy way of thinking about a modal dialog is a page upon a page, that page does not have to be the same size, it can be much smaller, but crucially, it just means do something on this page to get back to the page below.
+I guess an easy way of thinking about a modal dialog is a floating page upon a page, that page does not have to be the same size, it can be much smaller, but crucially, it just means do something on this new floating page to get back to the page below.

 There are quite a few critical considerations for a modal dialog that are not required for their non-modal cousins: